Note

 To start a classic or pro SQL warehouse, you must have adequate Azure vCPU quota for Standard_E8ds_v4 instances in your Azure account.
 Use the following guidelines to determine the required vCPU quota:

-- If you have only one or two SQL warehouses, ensure that you have 8 Azure vCPU available for each core in the cluster.
-This ensures that you have adequate Azure vCPU to account for the re-provisioning of your warehouse that happens roughly every 24 hours.
-If your SQL warehouses use auto-scaling or multi-cluster load balancing, you may need to increase the multiplier.
+If you have only one or two SQL warehouses, verify that you have 8 Azure vCPU available for each core in the cluster.
+This ensures that you have adequate Azure vCPU to allow for your warehouse's re-provisioning, which happens approximately every 24 hours.
+You might need to increase the multiplier if your SQL warehouses use autoscaling or multi-cluster load balancing.

 - As the number of SQL warehouses increases, allow for between 4 and 8 Azure vCPU for each core in the cluster.
 Databricks recommends starting with a larger number and monitoring for stability.

-- Azure vCPUs used by SQL warehouses is in addition to Azure vCPUs used by clusters used by Data Science & Engineering or by non-Databricks workloads.
+- Azure vCPUs used by SQL warehouses are in addition to Azure vCPUs used by clusters used by Data Science & Engineering or by non-Databricks workloads.

 To request additional Azure vCPU quota, see Azure support request.